Chouannerie: Leaders

-The principal leaders of the insurrection were Georges Cadoudal, his brother Julian, Jean Cottereau, called Jean Chouan; Pierre Guillemot, known as the king of Bignan; Joseph de Puisaye, Louis-Charles de Sol de Grisolles, Auguste and Sébastien de La Haye de Silz, John-Louis Treton, nicknamed Jambe d'Argent; Tristan-Llhermitte, Michel Jacquet, known as Taillefer; Joseph-Juste Coquereau, Aimé du Boisguy, Boishardy, Pierre-Mathurin Mercier and Bonfils de Saint Loup.
+The principal leaders of the insurrection were Georges Cadoudal, his brother Julian, Jean Cottereau, called Jean Chouan; Pierre Guillemot, known as the king of Bignan; Joseph de Puisaye, Louis-Charles de Sol de Grisolles, Auguste and Sébastien de La Haye de Silz, John-Louis Treton, nicknamed Jambe d'Argent; Tristan-Lhermitte, Michel Jacquet, known as Taillefer; Joseph-Juste Coquereau, Aimé du Boisguy, Boishardy, Pierre-Mathurin Mercier and Bonfils de Saint Loup.

 In Brittany, the Chouans were supported by many nobles: Charles Armand Tuffin, marquis de la Rouërie, the Chevalier de Boishardy, Count Louis of Rosmorduc, the Picquet brothers of Boisguy, as well as by commoners (the brothers Cadoudal).
-In Lower Normandy, Count Louis de Frotte had a dominant role.
+In Lower Normandy, Count Louis de Frotté had a dominant role.
 One of the lieutenants in lower Maine was Guillaume Le Métayer, who was nicknamed Rochambeau.

 In the Vendée, the nobility were not able to play their normal military role.
 There was never any properly-organised army and was mostly small elusive bands.
 The Chouan leaders were, above all, peasant farmers.

-In contrast to the earlier War in the Vendée of 1793, the Chouannerie did not have any territory, the cities and many towns having remained Republican, but some districts were openly in revolt.
+In contrast to the earlier War in the Vendée of 1793, the Chouannerie did not control any large population centres, the cities and many towns having remained Republican, but some districts were openly in revolt.
 There was also the Petite Vendée in the lower part of Maine, which was controlled by the Prince of Talmont.

 The Chouannerie was very difficult to suppress since its fighting forces had not been beaten during the Vendée War.
 Also, it had many leaders, and its army units were small and dispersed.

 In popular culture

 Chouan Ambush, painting by Évariste Carpentier, 19th century.

 This Chouannerie uprising was featured in the novel Les Chouans by Honoré de Balzac, Ninety-Three by Victor Hugo, and The Man in Grey, a collection of short stories about the Chouans by Baroness Orczy.
 The uprising is also the central action of the novel The Marquis of Carabas by Rafael Sabatini.
 It was also depicted in paintings and popular imagery.

-In Breton literature, Lan Inisan published Emgann Kergidou ("The Battle of Kergidou") in 1877, the first and only novel in the Breton language to be published before the First World War.
+In Breton literature, Lan Inisan published Emgann Kergidu ("The Battle of Kergidu") in 1877, the first and only novel in the Breton language to be published as a book before the First World War.
 The novel is set during the 1793 uprising in Saint-Pol-de-Léon.

+Some of the popular songs collected in the 19th century in the insurrection zone were devoted to the celebration of persons and events relevant of the moments.
+For example : "Ar Re c'hlas" (The blue men = blue-uniformed), in the "Barzaz Breiz", a song collection edited in 1839.